 CBD is a part of a family of chemical compounds known as cannabinoids.
 They exist in many plants, including marijuana and hemp plants.
 Products made with CBD oil have become highly popular in recent years and can now be found in everything from sunscreen to beverages.

 CBD burst on the scene in 2013 due to a story that received widespread news coverage.
 A six-year-old girl named Charlotte, who lived in Colorado, suffered from a rare form of epilepsy called Dravet Syndrome.
-Meaning she was having multiple seizures, up to 300 seizures a week.
+Meaning she was having multiple seizures, up to 300 episodes a week.
 Her parents were desperate until someone suggested using marijuana.
 Medical marijuana was already legal in Colorado at the time, and they found a strain that was very high in CBD.
 Her doctors were skeptical, but the seizures dramatically reduced.
 This strain of marijuana was renamed Charlotte’s Web, and it’s now world-famous.

 The human body, as well as other animals, has a system called the endocannabinoid system.
 It’s involved in a variety of processes, including cognitive function, appetite, pain, sensation, memory, mood, metabolism, concentration, sleep, and inflammation.